Discovering North Wales

 We drove to Ruthin over the Horseshoe Pass before taking the old route which was used in medieval times.
 At one point it has signs to Worlds End which is called that because this whole area was insanely hostile for most of its history.
 It’s called that because most people who went that way simply never came back so it was the world’s end for them; makes sense, yes?
 It’s called Horseshoe Pass because if you look at it the pass is actually a huge horseshoe in the Berwyn Mountains.

 Once back on the road it wasn’t long until we finally made it to Ruthin and checked into the Ruthin Castle Hotel where I’m writing this from now.
 This is one of the more unique accommodations that I’ve ever had the pleasure of staying in and is built from the stones of the original Ruthin Castle which is now in ruins.
 It definitely has a castle feel to the place and also hosts medieval banquets in the like.
 They also have a cool spa with steam room, sauna and all sorts of wooden tubs of various temperatures; I just returned and if you’re staying here I highly recommend it.

 I’d continue but I feel as though this gives you an idea of what to expect; I will note that I had pan-fried pigeon as a starter tonight and it tasted like liver.
+It was that or the Welsh rarebit, should have gone with the second option.
 Tomorrow I’m off to further explore Wales and will be reporting back again in the evening so do stay tuned for more information and photos from the North of Wales.
 Oh, one last thing… I saw a few golf courses today and they look brilliant and ever so green, I’ll need to get a round in at some point in the future for sure.

 P.S: Thanks to reader “The Welsh Wizard” for sending me this video.